gabirp1/Examinatron/readme.md

-This is an example of Express web
+This is an example of Express web with CRUD actions

 [LinktoHeroku](https://preguntas-expressweb.herokuapp.com)